holepunchto/drives/README.md

 ```

 ## API
-Use `drives --help` for more information.
+Use `drives --help` for more information, `drives mirror --help`, etc.

 You can always add `--corestore [path]`, by default it's `./corestore`.